DuarteDvv/UFMG...Pds1-ProjetoFinal/README.md

   3. Leia (do teclado) a preferência de custo (caro ou barato) e o tempo máximo que voce quer esperar (minutos), e retorne um arranjo com os restaurantes que respeitem a restrição de tempo de espera.

+Remembering that this code was developed a long time ago (when I was learning C) and has several flaws, it is not modularized and treated, in addition to being something very simple and can be improved.
+The only thing I want to highlight in this work is my adaptation of the BFS or Breadth-First Search algorithm to find the shortest path between houses and restaurants.
+Not only did I have to know how to use it, but how to adapt it to the problem.

+This project is about solving a problem with the following statement:

+Consider a city, represented as a matrix.
+In the city there are restaurants and streets.
+Streets are represented by coordinates (x, y) indicating whether the coordinate is paved (1) or not (0).
+Consider that if two adjacent coordinates are paved, then the section between these coordinates is paved.
+The file “streets.txt” provides information about paved and unpaved sections (x, y, paved).
+All restaurants are accessible via the streets, meaning there is always a possible path between a paved place and a restaurant.
+Furthermore, there is always only one possible path.
+Restaurants can be cheap/expensive, and each restaurant has a delivery person.
+O Delivery man makes deliveries with his motorcycle, and the speed of the motorcycle is specified.
+O file “restaurants.txt” has this information (x, y, name, cost, speed).
+The unit of distance measurement is called “zambs”.
+The distance between two coordinates adjacent in the matrix corresponds to a “zambs”.
+The speeds of the motorcycles are given in zambs/minute.
+You must enter (via keyboard) the coordinates of your home.
+Note that your home must be in a paved section of the city.
+  1. Calculate the distance in “zambs” from your home to all restaurants.
+  2. Read (from the keyboard) the cost preference (expensive or cheap), and return an arrangement with restaurants in order of delivery speed.
+  3. Read (from the keyboard) the cost preference (expensive or cheap) and the maximum time you want to wait (minutes), and return an arrangement with the restaurants that respect the waiting time restriction.